What is IG?

 Alternatives to IG

 While IG offers a range of trading options and resources for traders and investors alike, there are plenty of alternatives that you may want to consider before making your decision.
-Below, we take a look at Freetrade*, Trading 212 and eToro* to see how they compare to IG.
+Below, we compare IG to competitors Trading 212, eToro and explain its relationship with its new subsidiary, Freetrade.

 IG vs Freetrade